 MOD ACP/3A3/7

-8 1.6 In implementing the principles of these Regulations, administrations* should comply with, to the greatest extent practicable, the relevant CCITT Recommendations, including any Instructions forming part of or derived from these Recommendations.
+8 1.6 In implementing the principles of these Regulations, Member States and/or operating agencies*, as the case may be, should comply with, to the greatest extent practicable, the relevant ITU-T Recommendations, including any Instructions forming part of or derived from these Recommendations.

 Reasons: Consistency with language proposed in 1.1a) above.